Elaboration Tolerant Representation of Markov Decision Process via Decision-Theoretic Extension of Probabilistic Action Language pBC+: Related Work

-Zhang {\sl et al.} \cite{Zhang15corpp} adopt ASP and P-Log \cite{baral09probabilistic} to perform high-level symbolic reasoning, which, respectively produce a refined set of states and a refined probability distribution over states that are then fed to POMDP solvers for low-level planning.
-The refined sets of states and probability distribution over states take into account commonsense knowledge about the domain, and thus improve the quality of a plan and reduce computation needed at the POMDP level.
-Yang {\sl et al.} \cite{yang18peorl} adopts the (deterministic) action description language $\cal{BC}$ for high-level representations of the action domain, which defines high-level actions that can be treated as deterministic.
-Each action in the generated high-level plan is then mapped into more detailed low-level policies, which takes in stochastic effects of low-level actions into account. {\cred Compared to {\sc pbcplus2mdp}, these approaches are looser integration of their symbolic reasoning module and reinforcement learning module.}
+\cite{Zhang15corpp} adopt ASP and P-Log \cite{baral09probabilistic} which respectively produces a refined set of states and a refined probability distribution over states that are then fed to POMDP solvers for low-level planning.
+The refined sets of states and probability distribution over states take into account commonsense knowledge about the domain, and thus improve the quality of a plan and reduce computation needed at the POMDP level. \cite{yang18peorl} adopts the (deterministic) action description language $\cal{BC}$ for high-level representations of the action domain, which defines high-level actions that can be treated as deterministic.
+Each action in the generated high-level plan is then mapped into more detailed low-level policies, which takes stochastic effects of low-level actions into account. {Similarly, \cite{sridharan15reba} introduce a framework with planning in a coarse-resolution transition model and a fine-resolution transition model.
+Action language ${\cal AL}_d$ is used for defining the two levels of transition models.
+The fine-resolution transition model is further turned into a POMDP for detailed planning with stochastic effects of actions and transition rewards.
+While a $p\cal{BC}+$ action description can fully capture all aspects of (PO)MDP including transition probabilities and rewards, the ${\cal AL}_d$ action description only provides states, actions and transitions with no quantitative information. \cite{leonetti16synthesis}, on the other hand, use symbolic reasoners such as ASP to reduce the search space for reinforcement learning based planning methods by generating partial policies from planning results generated by the symbolic reasoner.
+The exploration of the low-level RL module is constrained by actions that satisfy the partial policy. }